-The aggregate Senior Management remuneration was BD 895 thousands including basic salaries, fixed allowances and bonus distribution for the year 2013.
+The aggregate Senior Management remuneration was BD 825 thousands including basic salaries and fixed allowances for the year 2014.
+Variable bonus for the year 2014 is subject to AGM approval and hence not provided in the figure above.

 Approval Process for Related Party Transactions